UUDigitalHumanitieslab/subtitle-word-frequencies/README.md

 Scripts are written in [Python](https://www.python.org/) and are structured into the following modules:

 - [analysis](/analysis/) for counting and lemmatising extracted text
-- [metadata](/metadata/) for parsing the metadata file to extract filenames and genres
+- [metadata](/metadata/) for parsing the metadata file to see the distribution of genres
-- [tscan](/tscan/) for creating output in the format used by T-scan
+- [tscan](/tscan/) for converting frequency data to the format used by T-scan
-- [vtt](/vtt/) for extracting strings from .vtt files
+- [vtt](/vtt/) for extracting plain-text data from .vtt files

 ## Requirements